CLA's role in the creative ecosystem

 People and Remuneration

-Our senior leadership team
+Our executive leadership team

 Photo of Mat Pfleger